Skip to main content

 Inside backend API steps, you can use existing variables to reference:

-• Frontend component properties and state variables
+• Frontend component properties and frontend variables

 • Output of previous steps in the current API